cognitivetech/ollama-ebook-summary/README.md

 **\*Note**: This code is a prototype I forked off from when beginning to develop the web app (coming soon).
 Therefore, its not very polished, it just works!
 However, I'm continuing to improve the CLI as I use it every day.

+### Comparison with RAG

+Similar to Retrieval Augmented Generation (RAG), we split the document into many parts, so they fit into the context.
+The difference is that RAG systems try to determine what is the best chunk to ask their question to.
+Instead, we ask the same questions to *every part of the document*.

+Its very important towards unlocking the full capabilities of LLM without relying on a multitude of 3rd party apps.

 ## Contents

 - [Instructions](#instructions)